I have just released a new online training course called “Agile Project Management for Executives”.

 The Agile Bandwagon

-In many areas, “Agile” is becoming a hot new buzz word and everyone wants to jump on the “Agile bandwagon” without necessarily fully understanding why they’re getting into it and exactly what they expect to get out of it.
-Many companies also make the mistake of assuming that whatever is good for the development process is good for the business as a whole and that is not necessarily the case.
+In many areas, “Agile” is becoming a hot new buzz word and everyone wants to jump on the “Agile bandwagon”.
+They may not fully understanding why they’re getting into it and exactly what they expect to get out of it.
+In addition, many companies also make the mistake of assuming that whatever is good for the development process is good for the business as a whole and that is not necessarily the case.

-While Agile has huge potential benefits for a business, it’s important to not get carried away with some of the hype that exists about Agile and develop an objective understanding of its benefits and limitations to know how and when to apply it successfully.
-The right approach is to not necessarily to just implement Agile for the sake of becoming Agile; but figure out how it’s going to help your business and what problems it will solve.
+Agile has huge potential benefits for a business; however, it is easy to get carried away with some of the hype that exists about Agile.
+To avoid that, it is important to develop an objective understanding of its benefits and limitations to know how and when to apply it successfully.
+The right approach is to not necessarily to just implement Agile for the sake of becoming Agile, but figure out how it’s going to help your business and what problems it will solve.
 The typical questions and challenges this poses for business managers and executives are:

 - How do I reconcile an Agile development approach with my existing business management and project management processes?

 - Do I need to unravel all of my existing management processes in order to adopt an Agile development approach?